whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/01 - The Root Cultural Disease and Life Without It.md

 I grew up in the United States, a culture where I had no influence on the laws I was supposed to live by.
 I also was absolutely forbidden from upholding the laws of my own culture.
 It was the police's job to confront anyone who violated the laws, but they had to follow orders, and it always seemed like rich people got away with a lot more than the poor.
 Everyone seemed to accept this as normal, so I never questioned it growing up.

 I moved all over the United States and visited countries in South America and Europe.
 Every place I visited, and every country and empire I read about in history books all worked this same way.
-Normal citizens were forbidden from upholding their own laws and taking a stand against illegal activity, so when illegal behavior happened, people mostly just got stressed out and worried or angry that the government wasn't doing its job.
+Normal citizens were forbidden from upholding their own laws and taking a stand against illegal activity, so when illegal behavior happened, people mostly just got stressed out and worried or angry that the government wasn't "doing its job".

 I often read stories of politicians and wealthy people breaking the law, and when their illegal behavior hurt too many people too much, protests would break out.
 Maybe the government bailed out the rich and screwed over the poor after a financial collapse, or a factory owner was screwing over workers, or a company had polluted so much land or water that many people's health and jobs were threatened.